khanhtc1202/fromnoobstogeeks/source/_posts/dependency-injection.md

 }
 container.Register(sd)

-...
+... // in main
 car := container.Get("CarWithRunByRiceEngine")
 ```

 We can make container store more than just the way to create new object.
-For example we can use DI Container for storing object itself (something like Singleton Pattern implemented inside the container), sample code for this go [here](https://gist.github.com/khanhtc1202/a8429ffdcbd24fad41d857609e3083fb).
+For example we can use DI Container for storing object itself (something like Singleton Pattern implemented inside the container), sample code for this go [here](https://gist.github.com/khanhtc1202/88411fb3e33f7dd4c5e0b11618b87016).

 to be continue...